10 Big Data Visualization Tools Everyone in the Industry Should Be Using

 Let’s say you are a proud owner of a gold mine but you can’t harness the gold from that mine.
 So, what’s the point in being the owner?
 Is there any?
 The condition is the same with big data.
 There is no point in collecting large chunks of big data if you fail to churn it and harness the information lying beneath it.

-To resolve this issue, data visualisation tools are the exact weapons you need.
+To resolve this issue, data visualization tools are the exact weapons you need.
 These tools show us various insights of the collected data.
 Big names like Google and Microsoft collect and manipulate big data to design the future of their business strategies.
-Today, we will discuss about some of these popular big data visualization tools.
+Today, we will discuss some of these popular visualization tools for big data.

 Google is an obvious benchmark and well known for the user-friendliness offered by its products and Google chart is not an exception.
 It is one of the easiest tools for visualizing huge data sets.
 Google chart holds a wide range of chart gallery, from a simple line graph to complex hierarchical tree-like structure and you can use any of them that fits your requirement.
 Moreover, the most important part while designing a chart is customization and with Google charts, it’s fairly Spartan.
 You can always ask for some technical help if you want to dig deep.

 It renders the chart in HTML5/SVG format and it is cross-browser compatible.
 Added to this, it also has adopted VML for supporting old IE browsers and that’s also cross-platform compatible, portable to iOS, and the new release of Android.
 The chart data can be easily exported to PNG format.[timeline-express]Consequently, Google chart is quite efficient in handling real-time data.
 You can also endorse data from other Google products like Google Maps with your existing data to make an interactive chart and control them from an interactive dashboard.
 Furthermore, the service is absolutely free with strong Google support.